zubeax/zubeax.github.io/_posts/2023-12-06-build-rbpi-cluster.markdown

 PARTUUID=2245eb21-03       /mnt/sda3    ext4    defaults,noatime                                    0 0
 ```

-After completing these steps on all 4 nodes we are now ready to start the entire cluster.
+After completing these steps on all 4 nodes, we are now ready to start the entire cluster.
-The 5-port USB-C charger that i use for a power supply is hidden in the case, so i use a switched powerstrip.
+The 5-port USB-C charger i use for a power supply is hidden in the case, so i use a switched powerstrip.

 Let's see what happens when i push the switch.